-NOW, THEREFORE, IT IS ORDERED under authority of Section 10156.7 of the Business and Professions Code of the State of California that the restricted real estate broker license heretofore issued to Respondent HILDEGARD MERRILL, and the exercise of any privileges thereauter is hereby suspended pending final determination made after the hearing on the aforesaid Accusation, a copy of which is attached hereto.
+NOW, THEREFORE, IT IS ORDERED under authority of .
+Section 10156.7 of the Business and Professions Code of the State of California that the restricted real estate broker license heretofore issued to Respondent and the exercise of any privileges thereunder is hereby suspended.

-IT IS FURTHER CRDERED that all License certificates and identification cards issued by the Department of Real Estate which are in the possession of Respondents be immediately surrendered by personal delivery or by mailing in the enclosed self-addressed envelope to:
+IT IS FURTHER ORDERED that all license certificates and identification cards issued by the Department of Real Estate which are in the possession of Respondents be immediately surrendered by personal delivery or by mailing in the enclosed self-addressed envelope to:

-DEPARTMENT OF REAL ESTATE Attention: Flag Section Post Office Box 187000 Sacramento, CA 95818-7000
+DEPARTMENT OF REAL ESTATE Flag Section Attention: Post Office Box 187000 Sacramento, CA 95818-7000